 The expectation fulfilment theory of dreaming was first published in the peer reviewed journal The Therapist (1993), forerunner of the Human Givens Journal, and, despite wide exposure, has not been successfully contended.

-It unifies many previously unexplained phenomena (detailed in Dreaming Reality) and predictions deriving from it have been shown to be true.
+It unifies many previously unexplained phenomena (detailed in Why we dream: the definitive answer) and predictions deriving from it have been shown to be true.
 In addition, the theory now stands at the heart of a new school of psychology known as ‘human givens’..

 The theory’s practical applications, particularly with regard to treating mental illness, give support to its veracity.
 (No other theory of dreaming has produced practical applications.)
 In addition it led to the first straightforward explanation for hypnotic phenomena and the symptoms of schizophrenia.